Five things to consider before you buy a car.

 - They may have the latest safety and technological features, including better fuel efficiency

-- The cars usually come with warranties and in some cases free servicing, which can cut down your ongoing costs and protect you from faults.
+- The cars come with warranties and in some cases complimentary servicing, which can cut down your ongoing costs and protect you from some repair and maintenance costs.

 Of course, second-hand cars also have their upsides: